The AccessAlly Teams feature allows to do bulk course enrollment, where one purchase includes multiple “seats” inside

 Each Team has a single “Parent” user and a designated number of “Child” users.

 Parent users can add or remove Child users on their team.
-Parent users are also responsible for purchasing and cancelling the Team account.
+Parent users are also responsible for purchasing and canceling the Team account.

 The list of tutorials on this page show you how to set up and manage the Teams Feature on your AccessAlly membership site.